derekasola/Derekasola.github.io/essays/Design-Patterns.md

 Conclusion:
 ---
-Design patterns serve as a guide to producing clean, efficient, and adaptable code that can take you from a messy code to an organized pro with a little research and practice.
+Design patterns serve as a guide to producing clean, efficient, and adaptable code that can take you from a messy code to an organized pro with a little research and practice. without proper design, most of your projects will most likely fail and leave you discouraged.